connordove/Michels-GetServiceTagPassword/README.md

 added qr code generator.
 The selected password will generate as a QR code and can be scanned using a barcode reader.

+#

+-------- UPDATE --------

+it seems as though I don't know how to sign an exe so the file is flagged by windows.
+While I work on figuring out how to do that...
+I promise this isn't malware and I am not trying to hack ur pc <3

+**The exe is safe!**